TTTReborn/tttreborn/README.md

 ## DEVELOPMENT

 We are still in the early development process due to our team having limited access to s&box.
 We plan to provide more information as development occurs, meanwhile, feel free to participate and chat about the project in our [Discord](https://discord.gg/Npcbb4W).

+You can also find additional information from our [TTT Reborn Facepunch forum post](https://forum.facepunch.com/t/ttt-reborn-for-s-box/243652).